rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DH: From the description, I can believe the changes are Web-compatible.
 They sound like the kind we would take a chance on.
 My biggest question that I don't think affects stage 3:  what about Annex B?
 We need to review the goal and its role and judge what its future is.

-MM: I enthusiastically agree
+MM: I enthusiastically agree.

-BT: Motion to append Annex B discussion to the agenda
+BT: Motion to append Annex B discussion to the agenda.

 YK: +1000